John Trevor Berger

-Smith also argues for the crucial role that vertical causation plays in biology, which for nearly two centuries has been effectively reduced to physics, for no better reason than that the Cartesian axiom necessitates such a reduction — res extensae are, after all, governed by horizontal causation alone.
-And here the author demonstrates the invalidity of this reduction: specifically, he argues that a physicalist biology—by virtue of its inability to recognize vertical effects—is in principle incapable of comprehending the physiology of a living organism.
-In other words, a physiology based upon the contemporary paradigm is able to comprehend an organism only to the extent that it is not alive, is not actually a living but a merely physical entity.
-As he ascends the scala naturae to the level of the anthropos, moreover, Smith discerns the effect of vertical causality in several ways, beginning with man’s ability to produce what has been termed complex specified information (or “CSI”).
-Indeed, it follows on the strength of William Dembski’s 1998 theorem that CSI cannot in fact be produced by means of horizontal causes alone: our very ability to generate CSI necessitates the existence of vertical causality.
+PVC argues as well for the crucial role that VC plays in biology, which for nearly two centuries has been basically reduced to physics, for no better reason than that the Cartesian axiom necessitates such a reduction; res extensae are, after all, governed by horizontal causation alone.
+Smith demonstrates the invalidity of said reduction, specifically, in arguing that a physicalist biology—by virtue of its inability to recognize vertical effects—is, in principle, incapable of comprehending the physiology of a living organism.
+In other words, a physiology based upon the contemporary paradigm is able to comprehend an organism only to the extent that it is inorganic!

 * * *

-What constitutes perhaps the most astonishing realization —especially to those unschooled in metaphysics and classical philosophy —is the author’s analysis and appropriation of what he calls the “tripartite cosmos,” manifested, in its respective ways, in both the macrocosm and the microcosm.
-His analysis of the “cosmic icon” (shown on the book cover) presents us with a symbolic depiction that effectively encapsulates the author’s entire cosmological vision.
-The magisterial final chapter (“Pondering the Cosmic Icon”) brings into full view this fecund symbol to which he has referred several times in his previous works as a kind of primordial archetype whose presence reverberates throughout the history of traditional cultures, but whose meaning and import has apparently not been articulated in any surviving sources.
+What is perhaps the most astonishing about PVC—especially to those unfamiliar with premodern thought—is Wolfgang Smith’s analysis and appropriation of what he terms the ‘tripartite cosmos’, manifested, in its respective ways, in both the macrocosm (the world) and the microcosm (the human person).
+His analysis of the ‘cosmic icon’2Impressively featured in The End of Quantum Reality—but not fully explained!
+Again, the book and the film are complementary. gives us a concise symbolic depiction which effectively encapsulates the cosmic tripartition.
+The book’s magisterial final chapter, “Pondering the Cosmic Icon,” brings into full view this fecund symbol—to which the author has referred in previous works as a kind of primordial archetype whose presence reverberates throughout traditional cultures—and we find in following Smith’s decoding of the icon the rediscovery of an integral cosmos.

 * * *